-Mr. SHI Zhu, aged 53, was appointed as Independent Non-Executive Director, Chairman of Remuneration Committee and members of Audit Committee and Nomination Committee in December 2017.
+Mr. SHI Zhu, aged 54, was appointed as Independent Non-Executive Director, Chairman of Remuneration Committee and members of Audit Committee and Nomination Committee in December 2017.
 Mr. Shi obtained his first degree in Bachelor of Arts, majoring in English, from the Anhui Fuyang Teacher's University in the PRC in July 1989 and his second degree in Bachelor of law, majoring in Journalism, from the Communication University of China in July 1993.
 Mr. Shi worked at the Ministry of Commerce of the PRC for over 15 years.
 From November 1993 to May 2000, Mr. Shi served various positions including front-page editor as well as deputy chief editor and chief editor of the English version of International Business Monthly under International Business Daily, a publishing entity under the Ministry of Commerce of the PRC.
 Mr. Shi was appointed by the Ministry of Commerce of the PRC to work at the Embassy of the PRC in New Zealand where he acted as the Commercial Consul and was in charge of economic and commercial affairs from June 2000 to December 2000 and Mr. Shi subsequently returned to International Business Daily and served various positions including chief editor of Important News, director of general office, chief editor of China-ASEAN Business Week, chief editor of Features from January 2001 to February 2008.
 After that, Mr. Shi migrated to Hong Kong under the Quality Migrant Admission Scheme in February 2008.
-Mr. Shi was the director of BOCHK Wealth Achieve Fund Series SPC, a serial investment fund company wholly owned by BOCHK Asset Management Limited from May 2017 to January 2021.
-Mr. Shi was also the director and general manager of Shenzhen Sanhong Asset Management Limited, a private equity company incorporated in the PRC which principally engaged in equity investment and supply chain finance in the PRC and South East Asia, from September 2015 to January 2021.
+Mr. Shi was the director of BOCHK Wealth Achieve Fund Series SPC, a serial investment fund company wholly owned by BOCHK Asset Management Limited from May 2017 to January 2020.
+Mr. Shi was also the director and general manager of Shenzhen Sanhong Asset Management Limited, a private equity company incorporated in the PRC which principally engaged in equity investment and supply chain finance in the PRC and South East Asia, from September 2015 to October 2020.
 In addition, Mr. Shi is a director of Joyful Capital Limited, a company incorporated in Hong Kong which principally engaged in investment and investment consultancy in Hong Kong and the PRC, since May 2008.
+Besides, Mr. Shi is an independent non-executive director of China Investment Development Limited (Stock Code: 204), a company listed on the main board of the Hong Kong Stock Exchange since August 2021.